tejasbg19/certificates/README.md

 # certificates
-This repo hosts all of my Certificates in PDF formates
+This repo hosts all of my Certificates in PDF formates.
+Please Check teh above files.